opencog/opencog/examples/pln/which-product/README.md

     QuantityNode "USD:200"
 ```

-## (s.6) The cost of product one is less than the cost of product two
+## (s.6) Conclusion, the cost of product one is less than the cost of product two

 Apply modus ponens to implication (kb.7) with premises (s.5) and (s.2)